I learned the art of frugality from a Depression Era survivor. Join me in learning how to live on less. Save money, have fun, and be secure.

 One of the easiest ways to transport your plastic bottles and aluminum cans is with plastic trash bags, but those cost money.
 I've discovered, however, that there are ways to reuse them.

 Those of you familiar with plastic tie bags probably know that the plastic pulls stretch enough that even tying a bow can result in a knot that's nearly impossible to untie.
-I have two ways to at least double your use per bag, which is to say halve your bag expense.
+I have two ways to at least double your use per bag, which is to say cut your bag expense in half.

 2. Recycle Aluminum Products That Others Forget About